 - One of the reasons why he turned down being king himself, against the wishes of supporters for a Horthy dynasty, was that he thought himself unworthy for the throne.

-- Lu Zhi, wife of Liu Bang of Han, is another Chinese example.
-She presided as the power behind the throne for three emperors up until her death.
+- Lyu Zhi, wife of Liu Bang (Han Gaozu), is another Chinese example.
+She presided as the power behind the throne for three emperors (her son Emperor Hui and two kids too young to rule) up until her death in 180 BCE.

 - Tang Dynasty Empress Wu Zetian was probably a semi-example.
-She ruled as regent for two of her sons, and seized power at the age of 66 to become the only woman to rule as Huangdi in her own right.
+She ruled as regent for two of her sons (Zhongzong and Ruizong), and seized power at the age of 66 to become the only woman to rule as Huangdi in her own right.

 - Huo Guang of Western Han is a rare benign example, being the most powerful person in China between 87 B.C. to 68 B.C.
-He served as regent for three emperors, deposed the second of the three, and the third was Genre Savvy enough to ask others to present matters to Huo before him—yet he had no intention to usurp the throne and his deposition of an emperor is commonly seen a way to deal with an heir that is an absolute nightmare.
+He served as regent for three emperors, deposed the second of the three, and the third asked others to present matters to Huo before him—yet he had no intention to usurp the throne and his deposition of an emperor is commonly seen a way to deal with an heir that is an absolute nightmare.